FrameworkElement.GetVisualChild Method (Int32)

 The zero-based index of the requested child element in the collection.

 The requested child element.
-This should not return nullptr; if the provided index is out of range, an exception is thrown.
+This should not return null; if the provided index is out of range, an exception is thrown.

 This implementation is only valid for elements that do not maintain any more descriptive collection of visual child elements.
 Any element that does have such a collection must override this method and map the index to an equivalent index in the child element collection that is supported by that element.
 An index in the range from zero to VisualChildrenCount (minus one) should return a valid element; any other index should throw an out-of-range exception.
 An example of an element type that does support a child collection and overrides to return more than one possible child is Panel.